grompe/Drawception-ANBT/README.md

 - Show and highlight direct links to forum posts

 ## CHANGELOG

+1.91.2016.9
+- Hidden forum posts: display when anchor is clicked
+- Kill the 'kill drawers' option as no longer needed
+- Fix navbar buttons missing with the site update
+- Dark style: dropdown menus
+- Remove keyboard navigation focus hack

 1.90.2016.8
 - Add a small indication for hidden forum posts